Duty of care in English law: The three stage test

 Following the establishment of the two stage test for a duty of care, there was a marked judicial retreat from the test, which was widely seen as being too inclusive, and being too easily applicable to cases which might be contrary to public policy.
 The test was formally overruled in Murphy v Brentwood District Council, where the House of Lords invoked the Practice Statement to depart from the Anns test.
 The resultant test for a duty of care - which remains good law today - can be found in the judgments of Caparo Industries plc v Dickman.
-A large criticism of the Anns test had been that it combined the test for proximity of relationship with foreseeability of harm.
+A large criticism of the Anns test had been that it combined the test for proximity of relationship with foresee-ability of harm.
 Whereas Lord Atkin's neighbour principle emphasised a need for both a proximate relationship, as well as a foreseeability of harm, the Anns test did not make such a clear distinction.
 Richard Kidner has stated that this led the courts to sometimes ignore relevant policy considerations, and to encourage "lazy thinking and woolly analysis".
 The resounding test attempts to reconcile the need for a control device, proximity of relationship, with foreseeability of harm.
-Lord Oliver's speech in Caparo Industries plc v Dickman summarises the test for a duty of care:
+Lord Oliver's speech in Caparo Industries PLC v Dickman summarises the test for a duty of care: